-Another scripture which giveth allowance to the marriage of ministers, is Titus i.
-6: "If any be blameless, the husband of one wife, having faithful children not accused of riot or unruly."
-The apostle is here speaking of the elders or ministers who were to be ordained in every city, as in the former verse; and in this verse he showeth how such as are ministers should be qualified: "If any be blameless, the husband of one wife, having faithful children:" here the qualification of "blameless" is used in conjunction with "the husband of a wife," and "the father of children," in the person of a minister.
-It is evident, then, that a married minister may be "blameless;" and one that is a spiritual father may be a natural father too, without any offence unto God.
-Indeed, if a minister should have had at that time two wives together, as the custom of the Jewa was of old, this would have been offensive unto God; but to be "the husband of one wife" then was, and still is, inoffensive in ministers.
+City, as in the former Verse; and in this Verse he sheweth how such as are Ministers should be qualified, If any be blameless, the Husband of one Wise, having faithful Children: here the Qualification of blameless is used in Conjunction with the Husband of a Wise, and the Father of Children, in the person of a Minister.
+It is evident then that a married Minister may be blameless; and one that is a Spiritual Father, may be a Natural Father too without any offence unto God.
+Indeed if a Minister should have had at that time two Wives together, as the custom of the Jews was of old, this would have been offensive unto God; but to be the Husband of one Wife then, was, and still is inoffensive in Ministers.